0xSafA/growlog-ai/docs/adr/adr-005-interaction-model-ux.md

 * capture must open quickly
 * critical information should be visible without heavy tables
 * voice and photo flows must not break because of excessive forms

+Native mobile consequences (ADR-011):

+* **FAB / REC** is a persistent floating action button, not a web-only affordance
+* **Tab bar** maps to the five core modes; scope bar stays visible above content
+* **Push notifications** deliver SOP due/overdue reminders and critical anomalies
+* **Camera and gallery** use native pickers; photo capture must not depend on browser APIs
+* **Voice recording** uses native audio APIs with background-safe upload queue
+* **Offline capture queue** buffers log entries and photos when connectivity is poor; sync is deterministic, not LLM-driven
+* **Deep links** from notifications land directly in SOP execution or Daily Focus, not a generic home

 ---